SasView/sasview/sansview/README.txt

 2- Downloading and Installing

-	*** Note: If you have EXE or ZIP SansView installer, you don't need any of the following.
+	*** Note: If you have EXE or ZIP SasView installer, you don't need any of the following.

 	2.1- System Requirements:
 		- Python version >= 2.5 and < 3.0 should be running on the system
 		- We currently use Python 2.6

 	2.2- Installing from source:
-		- Get the code from https://sansviewproject.svn.sourceforge.net/svnroot/sansviewproject/releases/sansview-x.x.x
+		- Get the code from https://sasviewproject.svn.sourceforge.net/svnroot/sansviewproject/releases/sasview-x.x.x
-			- run 'python setup.py install' under the 'sansview-x.x.x' folder
+			- run 'python setup.py install' under the 'sasview-x.x.x' folder
-			- run 'python sansview.py' under the 'sansview' folder.
+			- run 'python sasview.py' under the 'sasview' folder.
 		- The following modules are required (version numbers are what are used in the release build):
 			- wxPython 2.8.12.1 (NOTE: do NOT use version 2.9)
 			- matplotlib 1.1.0  (NOTE: Mac build is using version 1.0.1)